JUDY KRAVIS

 I went up to the pond on yet another clear sunny day with a book that P bought recently, a writer on writing, and one of Maurice Scully's vols of poetry.
 The writer on writing I'd never heard of, Amina Memory Cain.
 Maurice Scully I knew for maybe twenty-five years.
 He died earlier this year, so I have been reading him again to find him on the page.
 Amina Cain has read a number of writers I have read and liked, but I could not find any echoes of their power or indeed any echoes of anything much.
 My reading started picking up the kind of speed that bespeaks giving up.

-I turned to Maurice Scully.
-The booked called Tig.
-Which means house, in irish.
+I turned to Maurice Scully's Tig, which means house in irish.
 And in that house, the pages of that house, I splashed about.
 The less there is on the page the more gymnastic the reader.
 Making shapes out of what isn't there.
 Making games of what is there.
 Household games.
+Games of where you are right now.

 it's a game in hide & seek/or dip & pursuit/quite formal/ too / see/saw